 Our Student Services teams provide assistance focused on learning support or extension within the curriculum, whilst our Student Development and Wellbeing team monitor students' development outside of the classroom.

 Szalmuk Family and Fink Karp Ivany Early Learning Centres

-The caring and nuturing oversight of each teacher ensures that children remain on track to meet developmental milestones and school readiness.
+The caring and nurturing oversight of each teacher ensures that children remain on track to meet developmental milestones and school readiness.

-Where additional support may be needed our Student Services team on each campus can call on a range of functions, including school psychologists, and visiting Occupational Therapists and Speech Therapists who can help advise parents if their child may have an issue that would beneift from early intervention.
+Where additional support may be needed our Student Services team on each campus can call on a range of functions, including school psychologists.
+We also work with visiting Occupational Therapists and Speech Therapists, who can help advise parents if their child may have an issue that would beneift from early intervention.

 A structured review of each Upper Kinder child's progress also helps assess if extra time is needed in a play environment prior to commencing school.